Private Development Cooperation

 SUPPORT.
 DON’T PUNISH. is a global advocacy campaign calling for better drug policies that prioritise public health and human rights.

-The Drug on War - What happens after UNGASS
+The War on Drugs - What happens after UNGASS

 The United Nations General Assembly Special Session (UNGASS) on drugs took place between 19-21 April.
 On the eve of the meeting, a well-attended Civil Society Forum was organised by the Civil Society Task Force (CSTF).
 The Outcome Document, negotiated at the 59th Session of the Commission on Narcotic Drugs (CND) in Vienna, was adopted in the UNGASS opening session without a vote.
 For a summarised record of the plenary meetings, the five round tables and a number of side events at the UNGASS please visit the CND Blog.
 For those who have not read it yet, we also encourage you to have a look at the new IDPC Drug Policy Guide and share it widely!
 Finally, you can already start planning your participation to the Day of Action 2016 as part of the Support.
 Don’t Punish campaign.